zee-ham-su/portfolio-backend/Blog/README.md

 ## Introduction

-This documentation provides an overview of the backend for our blogging platform.
+This documentation provides an overview of the backend for my blogging platform.
 The backend is responsible for managing users, blog posts, comments, and authentication.
 This is a simple blog post app built with Node.js, Express.js, and MongoDB Atlas.

 ## Prerequisites